Bettany History, Family Crest & Coats of Arms

 Early History of the Bettany family

-Another 209 words (15 lines of text) covering the years 1510, 1600 and 1504 are included under the topic Early Bettany History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bettany research.
+Another 105 words (8 lines of text) covering the years 1510, 1600 and 1504 are included under the topic Early Bettany History in all our PDF Extended History products and printed products wherever possible.